Vaansh-GitHub/NotePadZ-Application/README.md

 # This application is purely made of JAVA .

-# Please Complie and Execute Notepad_Code.java file after generating the pull requests .
+# Please Compile and Execute Notepad_Code.java file after generating the pull requests .

 # It is hightly recommended to use this app in Command Promt or CMD